 The Executive Board, as a whole, shall have authority over the affairs of NASIG, shall submit reports and recommendations to the membership, and shall perform such other duties as specified in these Bylaws.
 Each member of the Executive Board shall perform the duties inherent to Board membership.
 In case of continued failure of any one member to participate in the deliberations of the Board, the Board may, by a vote of three-fourths of its members, declare the office vacant.
 Each Member-at-Large shall serve as a liaison between the Board and at least one standing committee.

 The terms of Board officers are detailed in Article IV, Section 4.
-Members-at-Large serve for two years, with half of the members rotating off each year in order to have staggered terms.
-Members-at-Large shall not serve more than two consecutive terms in office without an intervening period of two years.
+Members -at-Large serve for three years, with two of the members rotating off each year in order to have staggered terms.
+Members-at-Large shall not serve more than two consecutive terms in office without an intervening period of three years.
 Terms of office for the Executive Board shall begin at the adjournment of the Annual Conference.

 Vacancies in the elected positions of the Executive Board shall be filled by appointments of the Executive Board, except as otherwise provided in these Bylaws.

 Any active member of NASIG shall be eligible to serve on committees.
 The President of NASIG shall serve as an ex-officio member of all committees, except the Nominations & Elections Committee.